 Students with medical conditions

-Students with specific health conditions will have an individual Medical Care Plan which will be drawn up in consultation with the Student Services Team, SENCo, parent/carers and other health professionals as necessary.
+Students with specific health conditions will have an individual Health Care Plan which will be drawn up in consultation with the Student Services Team, SENDCo, parent/carers and other health professionals as necessary.
 This will outline the arrangements for administering medication and provide advice for staff in the event of an emergency.
-Staff will take note of the Medical Care Plans when arranging any curriculum enrichment activity.
+Staff will take note of the Health Care Plans when arranging any curriculum enrichment activity.

 If we have any concerns that a student is at risk we will always follow our Safeguarding Policy.
 This means the child’s welfare is the paramount concern, over-riding concerns for staff and parents/carers.
 We will involve external agencies if we consider this to be in the child’s best interests.

 What specialist services are available within, or accessible to the school?

 - CAIRB Teacher (Communication and Interaction Resource based)

 - Higher Level Teaching Assistants in each area of SEND – Cognition and Learning, Social, Emotional and Mental Health and Speech, Language and Communication Needs

 - Curriculum Teaching Assistants; all Teaching Assistants have experience and training in working with students with Cognition and Learning needs, Physical and Sensory needs, Speech, Language, Communication and Interaction needs (including Autism ) and Social and Emotional needs.

 - Family Support Worker